praekeltfoundation/vumi2/docs/routers.rst

    The names of the transports that we're consuming inbound messages from, and routing outbound messages to.

 .. py:data:: to_address_mappings
-   :type: dict[str, str]
+   :type: list[dict[str, str]]

-   The keys of this dictionary are the application names to send the inbound messages to, and the values are the regular expression patterns to match against
+   A list of dictionaries with `name` and `pattern` keys, where the name value is the application name to send the inbound message to, and the pattern value is the regular expression pattern to match against.

 .. py:data:: message_cache_class
    :type: str